-Lithuania has 9 representatives on the Committee of the Regions, the EU's assembly of regional and local representatives.
+Lithuania has 9 representatives on the European Committee of the Regions, the EU's assembly of regional and local representatives.
 This advisory body is consulted on proposed laws, to ensure these laws take account of the perspective from each region of the EU.

 Lithuania also communicates with the EU institutions through its permanent representation in Brussels.
 As Lithuania's "embassy to the EU", its main task is to ensure that the country's interests and policies are pursued as effectively as possible in the EU.

 Member countries' financial contributions to the EU budget are shared fairly, according to means.
 The larger your country's economy, the more it pays – and vice versa.
 The EU budget doesn't aim to redistribute wealth, but rather to focus on the needs of all Europeans as a whole.

 Breakdown of Lithuania’s finances with the EU in 2015:

 More figures on the EU budget, revenue and spending:

 The money paid into the EU budget by Lithuania helps fund programmes and projects in all EU countries - like building roads, subsidising researchers and protecting the environment.

 Find out more about how Lithuania benefits from EU funding.